History of Tripoli, Lebanon: Mamluk period

 About 35 monuments from the Mamluk city have survived to the present day, including mosques, madrasas, khanqahs, hammams, and caravanserais, many of them built by local Mamluk amirs.
 Major buildings in Mamluk Tripoli included six congregational mosques (the Mansouri Great Mosque, al-Aattar, Taynal, al-Uwaysiyat, al-Burtasi, and al-Tawbat Mosques).
 Sultan al-Ashraf Khalil (r.
 1290–93) founded the city's first congregational mosque in memory of his father (Qalawun), in either late 1293 or 1294 (693 AH).
 Six madrasas were later built around the mosque.
 The Mamluks did not fortify the city with walls but restored and reused a Crusader citadel on the site.
 In addition, there were two quarter mosques (Abd al-Wahed and Arghoun Shah), and two mosques that were built on empty land (al-Burtasi and al-Uwaysiyat).
 Other mosques incorporated earlier structures (churches, khans, and shops).
 Mamluk Tripoli also included 16 madrasas of which four no longer exist (al-Zurayqiyat, al-Aattar, al-Rifaiyah, and al-Umariyat).
 Six of the madrasas concentrated around the Grand Mosque.
-Tripoli also included a Khanqah, many secular buildings, five Khans, three hammams (Turkish baths) that are noted for their cupolas.
+Tripoli also included a Khanqah, many secular buildings, five Khans, three hammams that are noted for their cupolas.
 Hammams were luxuriously decorated and the light streaming down from their domes enhances the inner atmosphere of the place.